-- the snowpack stability, and with it also the additional load required to trigger an avalanche, decreases, and the avalanche triggering probability increases;
+- if the snowpack stability, and with it also the additional load required to trigger an avalanche, decreases, and the avalanche triggering probability increases;

-- the prevalence of avalanche prone locations increases, meaning that there are more locations where avalanches are released naturally or can be triggered;
+- if the prevalence of avalanche prone locations increases, meaning that there are more locations where avalanches are released naturally or can be triggered;

-- the avalanche size increases.
+- if the avalanche size increases.

 If the additional load required to trigger an avalanche decreases and there are also more locations where avalanches can be triggered, the avalanche triggering probability increases.
 This is also shown by the stability distribution in the chart below.

 In a typical case, all these influencing variables change as indicated above.
-This means that in the case of a 'low' avalanche danger, usually only small avalanches are triggered in just a few locations and mostly only due to a high additional load, while in the case of a 'high' avalanche danger, a lot of avalanches, some of them very large, are triggered or are released naturally (without human assistance).
+This means that in the case of 'low' avalanche danger, usually only small avalanches are triggered in just a few locations and mostly only due to a high additional load, while in the case of 'high' avalanche danger, a lot of avalanches, some of them very large, are triggered or are released naturally (without human influence).

 However, there are also atypical situations that do not fit into this picture.
 These are detailed in the next section.